 Following peer review, authors of accepted papers or papers accepted conditionally receive from the journal readers' comments in a composite evaluation.
 Authors of papers evaluated by readers against publication do not receive readers' comments.
 Publication of accepted papers occurs in the next available issue of the journal or no later than within 12 months.

 Authors of articles in the journal are required to obtain and provide to the journal an ORCID ID from http://orchid.org; the ID is published with the article.
 Papers accepted for publication are copyedited in consultation with the editors of the journal.

 Prior to publication, authors receive a proof of the paper in Word format with a request for corrections and/or approval to publish.
 Upon agreement between the author and the journal on the final version of the paper, the edited Word version will be uploaded by the journal and is converted to PDF format in the journal's publishing software.
 Upon publication, articles are issued a CrossRef Digital Object Identifier (DOI) number.
 Upon publication, the download count of the article is posted on the abstract page of the article, and the yearly and total download counts of the journal's material are available on the journal's index page.

 Guest-edited thematic and special issues may be published within the four issues of the year.
-Guest editors are responsible for the peer review of papers; however, in addition to the guest editor's evaluation, all papers submitted are processed in the journal's double-blind peer review process; guest-edited issues are thematically cohesive and include an introduction, articles, a thematic bibliography on the topic of the issue, and if relevant, book review articles on the topic of the issue.
+Guest editors are responsible for the peer review of papers; however, in addition to the guest editor's evaluation, all papers submitted are processed in the journal's double-blind peer review process; guest-edited issues are thematically cohesive and include an introduction, articles, and if relevant, book review articles on the topic of the issue.
 Final decision to publish a guest-edited issue, including individual articles, rests with the journal.

 Authors who publish within the journal are added to CLCWeb News, a listserv that calls for papers and where relevant items are posted.